 There isn’t really much else required to start with these FREE printables, well apart from a printer.

-- Grab the free printable below (scroll to the end of this page, and subscribe for FULL ACCESS)
+- Grab the free printable below

 - Print out the clues – just make sure you print to either A4 or Letter and click on shrink to fit.
-I have tried so they should print on both sized paper.
+I have tried both so they should print on both sized paper.

 - Paper or Card – the printables work better on cardstock (this is the one we use), however, normal printer paper will work perfectly.

 - Scissors – to cut the clues, I have purposely kept the clues big, but of course, you can fold them if they need to fit in somewhere small.
+(I actually prefer a paper cutter as I don’t have a very steady hand.)

 - Get a pen (to remind you where you have put the clues and in what order)